evkx/evkx.github.io/content/models/skoda/elroq/elroq_60/_index.md

 The SKODA Elroq 60 is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel features optional integrated heating for added comfort during cold weather.
-It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors